 There have been various methods to recover hair throughout time, including the strip of skin and the follicular unit extraction techniques.
 Here you’ll learn about each one of them and their process, solving any doubt you have while helping you make the right choice.

 FUT (Follicular Unit Transplant)

 This intervention is one of the most obsolete techniques in terms of hair transplantation.
 It consists of the surgical harvest of a skin strip taken from the back of the patient’s head, which is later closed through sutures, meaning that a long, horizontal scar forms once it has healed.

 Apart from leaving very noticeable scarring due to the extraction method, the implantation phase also requires making small holes and slits in the recipient area, which makes the recovery process take longer.
 Overall, the follicles survival rate is low, minimizing the chances of successful results on the long run.

-At Hairfix, we are experts in direct micro hair transplants and other effective hair restoration treatments.
+At Hairfix, we are experts in the FUE / DHI technique and other effective hair restoration treatments.
 Contact us today!